schneems/rust_macro_tutorial/docs/070_add_field_attributes.md

 :::-> $ grep -A1000 '        if let Some(WithSpan' cache_diff_derive/src/shared.rs | awk '/        }/ {print; exit} {print}'
 ```

 If a prior entry exists, it represents an error, as each attribute should only have one representation.
-Here, we are using [syn::Error::combine](https://docs.rs/syn/latest/syn/struct.Error.html#method.combine) to create two errors effectively, the first points at the most recent attribute we tried to add, while the last points at the attribute that was already in the HashMap.
+The first `syn::Error` added points at the most recent attribute we tried to add, while the second error added points at the attribute that was already in the HashMap.
 The result will look something like:

 ```
 :::-> file.write cache_diff/tests/fails/duplicate_attribute.stderr